hoang-rio/lux-grid-watcher/README.md

 ## About
-A python script allow watch Luxpower SNA inverter in realtime
+A python script allow watch Luxpower SNA inverter in realtime.
+Tested in Luxpower SNA 6k

 ## Configuration
 * Copy `.env.example` to `.env`
-* Update configuration in `.env` with your personal info
+* Update configuration in `.env` with your info

 ## Installation and run
 * Sync gitsubmodule with `git submodule init && git submodule update`